newrelic/infra-integrations-sdk/docs/tutorial_multiple_entities.md

 }
 ```

-The complete files for the Redis integration can be found in [tutorial-code](tutorial-code/multiple-entities).
-As the [docker-compose](tutorial-code/multiple-entities/docker-compose.yml)
+The complete files for the Redis integration can be found in [tutorial-code-v3](tutorial-code-v3/multiple-entities).
+The sample code that use the latest SDK version can be found in [tutorial-code](tutorial-code/multiple-entities), note that the output may differ between SDK versions.
-to setup two redis instances with different versions.
+The [docker-compose](tutorial-code-v3/multiple-entities/docker-compose.yml) file can be used to set up two different version Redis instances.
 To set it up run:

 ```bash
 docker-compose up -d